exonum/exonum-doc/src/advanced/consensus/specification.md

 - `locked_round`
   Round in which the author of the message [has locked](../../architecture/consensus.md#locks) on the proposal which is referenced by the message.
-  If the author is not locked on a propose, the `locked_round` field is 0.
+  If the author is not locked on a proposal, the `locked_round` field is 0.

 !!! note
     A node that is locked on a proposal must send prevotes only